Memberships & Associations

 An international organisation that offers fantastic educational and social opportunities, the University of the Third Age offers retired or semi-retired individuals a platform for lifelong learning.
 Members are able to share their knowledge, interests and skills in a friendly community of like minded individuals.

 The U3A is a prime example of organisations building a solid community.
 They pride themselves on bringing people together.
-Whether that’s out of a shared love for a particular academic subject or a passion for the creative field.
+Whether that’s out of a shared love for a particular academic subject or a passion in the creative fields.
 Members can get together to discuss history, write poetry or create art; there’s something for every member.

 • A radio podcast.